About The Site And Its Services

-The concept of this site was born in March 2012, while I was spending a month living in the Philippines.
-I saw for the first time how the Internet was so important for the health and communications of these regions.
-The flexibility and potential of the Internet facsinated me, and I desired to learn more.
+The concept of this site was born in March 2012, whilst I was spending a month travelling in the Philippines.
+It amazed me how effortless it was to communicate with my family in real time across the internet, even though they were over 8000 miles away.
+The flexibility and potential of the internet fascinated me, and I desired to learn more.
 At about the same time, I learned of the Raspberry Pi and its recent release back in the UK.
-I placed an order for one, seeing it as a great way to tinker without risking the destruction or security of my main computer.
+Quickly I placed an order for one.

 In July 2012, the long awaited Raspberry Pi finally arrived.
 After a week or two, the small box was running a web server with the domain registered and pointed to it.
 During this time it was mainly used as a way to share files with friends.
 Finally in January 2013, I decided to build a website to learn more about the web and server administration.
 Soon after, the first articles were completed and published for the worlds viewing pleasure.
 A year after first deploying the webserver, four simple articles had been written & published.